 RPA enabled scheduling tools can facilitate appointments, right from pre-registration all the way to verifying insurance and validating benefits included.

-Intelligent Automation or IA in Healthcare in can help hospitals understand preferences and personalize treatment based on medical history across systems, early diagnosis, procedures and medical services.
+Intelligent Automation or IA in Healthcare can help hospitals understand preferences and personalize treatment based on medical history across systems, early diagnosis, procedures, and medical services.
 Integrating the traditional system with the CRM system to provide initial documentation for the doctors who are taking care of the patient.

 Patient Treatment- Using IA in Healthcare

 In the past doctors have relied on disparate sources of information from various departments to put records together to come up with a nursing plan.
 This tends to be more time consuming and far less efficient to judge the best course of action.

 Doctors can now capitalize on having more information at their fingertips.
 This gives them a full picture of the patient journey so they can have the right nursing plan with all the basic medical documentation in order.

 The doctor can be in an emergency room, performing an operation and have a plethora of data at their disposal while operating on the patient.

 There can also be an optimal utilization of existing staff as a result of increased automation.

 Intelligent Automation or IA in Healthcare can support remote monitoring of patients within the healthcare system.
 When patients follow the care as prescribed by the doctors, supported by Digital Workforce, the patient health outcomes can be monitored and improved.
 In case patients deviate from the prescribed care, automation can intervene as necessary.
 It can provide continuous monitoring of patients and provide high quality care.